uohravi/pomodoro-timer/DOCKER_README.md

 ## 📊 Monitoring

 ### Health Check
-The container includes a health check that verifies the web server is responding:
+The container includes a quiet health check that verifies the web server is responding without generating noise:
 ```bash
 docker inspect pomodoro-timer | grep Health -A 10
 ```